Hong Kong English: Evidence suggesting an established variant

-Using these criteria, scholars have said that Hong Kong English possesses the attributes of a distinct variety.

-Hong Kong English is also featured as a separate entity in the Oxford Guide to World English, under the sub-heading of "East Asia".
+Using these criteria, scholars have said that Hong Kong English possess the attributes of a distinct variety.
+Hong Kong English is featured as a separate entity in the Oxford Guide to World English, under the sub-heading of "East Asia".
 Hong Kong English is also included as a separate variety of English within the International Corpus of English, with a dedicated local research team collecting data to describe the usage of English in Hong Kong.

-Evidence suggesting variant not established
+Evidence suggesting the variant is not established

-It has also been argued that there is no such thing as Hong Kong English and the predominance of recent works discuss Hong Kong phonology in terms of erroneous deviation from varieties such as British and American English.
+It has also been argued that Hong Kong English is not an established variant of English and the predominance of recent works discuss Hong Kong phonology in terms of erroneous deviation from varieties such as British and American English.
 In one co-authored work describing a study conducted of five Hong Kong speakers of English, it was concluded, controversially, as they conceded, that HKE was at most an emergent variety and perhaps no more than a "learner interlanguage".
 In the Dynamic Model of Postcolonial Englishes, it has been classified as in the third phase, that of Nativisation, but more recently it has been shown that many young people are happy to identify themselves as speakers of Hong Kong English, so it may be regarded as progressing into the fourth phase, that of Endonormative Stabilisation.
 Furthermore, by the criteria identified in the above section, scholars have noted that there is very little literature produced in English which is meant for local consumption.

 Intelligibility and recognition

-It has been demonstrated that English spoken in Hong Kong is highly intelligible to listeners from elsewhere, which helps explain why an increasing number of people are happy to be identified as speakers of this variety.
-However, it has been noted that language use is highly politicised and compartmentalised in Hong Kong, where the two official languages are seen as having different and distinct uses.
-Indeed, it has been argued that even English language teachers in Hong Kong would refuse to acknowledge the local variant of English within a classroom setting, opting instead for more "standard" variations.
+English spoken in Hong Kong has been shown to be largely intelligible to other English listeners, which helps explain why a growing number of people are comfortable identifying as speakers of this specific variety.
+However, language use remains highly politicised and compartmentalised within the territory, where the two official languages are often viewed as having distinct and separate functional roles.

-It has been argued that the lack of recognition of Hong Kong English as a variety on par with other Asian varieties, such as Indian English or Singapore English, is due to a lack of research.
+Even among educators, there is a noted resistance toward acknowledging a localised "Hong Kong English" within a classroom setting, with many teachers opting instead for "standard" variations like American English or British English.
+This denial of a unique local variety is compounded by a historical lack of dedicated research compared to other established Asian varieties.
+As many Hongkongers deny the existence of a unique variety, Hong Kong English has struggled to achieve the same level of formal recognition or parity seen in other regional varieties of English.

 Pronunciation

 As a result of the colonial legacy, the pronunciation of Hong Kong English was assumed to be originally based on British English.
-However, nowadays, there are new features of pronunciation derived from American English, and the influence of American English has emerged.
-Furthermore, there seem to be some innovative developments that are unique to Hong Kong English, such as a split in the realisation of /v/ as [f] or [w].
+However, there are also new features of pronunciation derived from American English, and the influence of American English has emerged.
+Furthermore, there seem to be developments that are unique to Hong Kong English, such as a split in the realisation of /v/ as [f] or [w].
 Some of the more salient features are listed below.